schulle4u/multideck/docs/documentation-en.md

 ## Project Files

 To avoid having to manually reload all decks every time the player is opened, MultiDeck Audio Player can save the deck and mixer configuration in project files ("*.mdap").
+You can open these project files either in your preferred file manager or via the program's file menu.
 Some program settings can also be saved on a per-project basis and will be applied independently of the settings defined in the options when the project file is opened.
 The following settings are saved:

 * Operating mode: Mixer, Solo, or Automatic
 * Master volume